dougbutner/web-4/README.md

  1. **Time Unit**
 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of seconds.
 Each time token MUST be the only one in existence stamped with a particular time unit for each user (wallet).
 Thus, each time token is unique and semi-fungible.
  2. **Time Token Faucet**
-A time faucet offers any verified user EXACTLY one time token per unit of time passed since their last faucet.
+A time faucet is a smart contract that offers any verified user EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Verified Recipients**
 Recipients of the system MUST be verified to be an actual human in order to receive time tokens.